mco-gh/mco.dev/content/post/explain-cloud.md

 Information Grid would be a better name for it."

 My faux Grandma smiled at me in the same way my real Grandma used to do, when she was happy with something I'd said.
-And then he turned back into a Google engineer and forced me to do something tedious with a linked list.
+And then she turned back into a Google engineer and forced me to do something tedious with a linked list.

 Postscript: With the benefit of hindsight, I feel that the formulation of the central question